Unpaid Interns and Federal Labor Laws

 (1) the training, even though it includes actual operation of the facilities of the employer, is similar to that which would be given in a vocational school;

-So, for example, the student’s placement should be career oriented, and not in an occupation for which no lengthy observation or training is required, like in janitorial work, flipping hamburgers, or answering phones.
+So, for example, the student’s placement should be career oriented, and not in an occupation for which no lengthy observation or training is required such as, for example, janitor work or making hamburgers.
 Furthermore, vocational education also is based on progressive learning, which requires students to learn new things based on skills and knowledge learned previously.
-Trainees who repeatedly perform the same tasks as employees do, would be entitled to be paid for that time.
-Training that constitutes a very limited and narrow kind of learning (e.g. using employers unique filing system) does not rise to the level that one would receive in a “general vocational course.”
+Trainees who performed during training the same tasks that they would have as employees, would be entitled to be paid for that time, training that constitutes a very limited and narrow kind of learning does not rise to the level that one would receive “in a general vocational course.